lisyk/api-gateway/README.md

   - All non development environments (for exception notification)
 - AIRBRAKE_PROJECT_KEY
   - All non development environments (for exception notification)
+- DATABASE_URL
+  - CI, staging and production only
+  - Optional in other environments as it overrides database.yml settings
 - GATEWAY_USERNAME
   - All environments
   - Username to auth gateway to generate tokens
 - GATEWAY_PASSWORD
   - All environments
   - Password to auth gateway to generate tokens
+- HEROKU_APP_NAME
+  - Staging and production only
 - JWT_TOKEN_EXPIRATION_IN_HOURS
   - All environments
 - RACK_ENV